drufball/yosai/_posts/2019-02-09-collateral.md

 "Please!
 We surrender.
 We’ll lay down our weapons.
 Whatever you want.
 We’re just here to talk.”

 Seiji paused, glaring at Chiyoko.
 The heavy sword did not waver as he held it aloft.
 Chiyoko stared back, trying to show the truth of her words.
 As she watched Seiji’s face, Choyoko saw several of the small cuts along his jaw close with a faint silver glow.
 This close, Chiyoko could see that Seiji was a good deal older than her.
-His thick moustache was flecked through with grey.
+His thick mustache was flecked through with grey.

 Seiji closed his eyes and took a deep breath.
 When he opened them, they were completely filled with silver light.